Safeguard patient information

 In order to share, you must first protect

 Shield structured and unstructured information

-ANONYMIZE employs powerful machine learning to enable Sponsors to redact or anonymize unstructured clinical documents, structured datasets, and medical images.
+ANONYMIZE® employs powerful machine learning to enable you to redact or anonymize unstructured clinical documents, structured datasets, and medical images.

-With ANONYMIZE, Sponsors can maintain the integrity of study data and enable secondary analysis, while applying a range of information-protection measures, including the ability to:
+With ANONYMIZE®, you can maximize and maintain the integrity of study data and enable secondary analysis, while applying a range of information-protection measures, including the ability to:

 - Scramble patient IDs

 - Change ages to age ranges

 Meet new compliance requirements

 For years, many Sponsors did not post redacted or anonymized trial reports, but new regulations are increasing these transparency demands.
 Unfortunately, manual redaction of Adobe PDF, Microsoft Word, and other files is difficult and time consuming.